 Enterprise change management is the type of change management that takes the most macro-level approach to transition.
 Enterprise change management looks at the entire company, including all different departments, locations, offices, and management levels, and develops a plan for how all those components can continue to work together.

 If just one department within the company is getting reorganized, enterprise change management is still needed because that change could affect interdepartmental cooperation.
-The goal of enterprise change management is to ensure that the organization as a whole function smoothly.
+The goal of enterprise change management is to ensure that the organization as a whole functions smoothly.

 Enterprise change management can include reorganizing different departments, developing new methods of communication, or checking in with parts of the organization that are halting the transition and seeing what support they need.